What's New in Tableau Server

 When you load a workbook published to Tableau Server, Tableau connects only to the data sources that are required to display your data.
 This means that if there are multiple tabs in a workbook, Tableau only connects to the data sources for the current tab so that you can view your data as soon as possible.
 For data sources that require authentication, now you only have to enter your credentials for the current tab or worksheet.
 As a result, when you view a shared workbook, you can view the workbook tabs for which you have data credentials.
 Previously, you needed to have credentials to all the data sources in the workbook before you could view any of the workbook tabs.

 Dashboards load progressively so that you can view and interact with your data faster.
 Rather than wait for the entire dashboard to load, you can start analyzing your data as soon as the first section has finished loading.

 The Tableau Server installer detects your computer's hardware and then creates an optimal default configuration for single-server installations.
 The default configuration determines the number of Tableau Server processes that will run, based on the hardware resources Tableau finds on the computer.
 If you run a distributed installation, only the primary computer in the cluster is configured with the new defaults.
 The optimal defaults are intended to serve as a good starting point for you to further optimize performance.
 For more information, see Primary Server Installation Defaults.

 Users with the Project Leader permission can now change ownership of content, move workbooks between projects, and run extract refresh schedules.
-For more information, see Manage Projects and Project Permissions.
+For more information, see Use Projects to Manage Content Access.

 The following features and enhancements were added in Tableau Server 9.2.